sarkershantonu/Utilities/README.md

 Push to the branch (git push origin myBranch)
 Create a new Issue with a link to your branch, or just make a Pull Request.

-I will enrich more scripts so that it is useful to support more typr of angular apps

-adding 1.5.8 angular base libraries in resources :  https://code.angularjs.org/